Loading...

 Because of all those zeros, there is a possibility of making errors when copying all those digits down.

-The great thing about standard form, it's so much shorter and concise, and we don't lose any accuracy of the number either.
+The great thing about standard form it's so much shorter and concise and we don't lose any accuracy of the number either.

 So it's a great way to write really big numbers.

-What I want you to do is I want you to have a look at this quick-check question, which of the following is written in correct standard form, and I want you to explain why the others are incorrectly written.
+Which of the following is written in correct standard form?
+And I want you to explain why the others are incorrectly written.

 See if you can give it a go.